-As a drone gains altitude, the interference is reduced as it moves away from other traveling signals.
+As a drone gains altitude, the interference is reduced as it moves away from other travelling signals.
 This strengthens the overall connection and hence, increases the range.

 But remember not to get too excited!
 You still need to keep your drone within the regulations set in your region.

-Besides removing frequency sources, it’s important to analyze your surroundings in general.
+Besides removing frequency sources, it’s important to analyse your surroundings in general.

 You’ll have to make sure there are zero hindering obstacles for a drone to fly at its maximum potential.
 These could include buildings, trees, hills, or crowds of people.

 So, if you have a busy setting in mind, you might want to think of an alternative.